saucelabs/sauce-docs/docs/test-fairy/sdk/ios/ad-hoc-ipa.md

 4. In the dialog that appears, choose the iOS App file and click Open.

-5. The app is now added to the list of installed app end is installed n the device.
+5. The app is now added to the list of installed apps and installed in the device.

 ## Accessing Logs from Xcode